 Signing my artwork is usually done as the last step in the sculpting process.
-Often it feels like putting the cherry on top of a Sunday, but getting nice clean marks in air dry clay can be challenging.
+Often it feels like putting the cherry on top of an ice cream sundae, but getting nice clean marks in air dry clay can be challenging.
 I have tried various things over the years, and thought it might be interesting to share these options for those of you just starting out.

 Please note that most of my observations relate to working with Creative Paperclay, which has a soft consistency and a bit of a texture.
 Creating crisp lines in ceramic clay is often be easier because the clay body is very dense and stiff, and some air dry clay brands can behave the same way.